mutkuensert/mutkuensert.github.io/_posts/2025-12-07-solid-principles.markdown

     A --> C
     B --|> C
 ```
-This way, B now implements C interface and A uses C and doesn't depend on implementation details(B) anymore.
+This way, B now implements C interface.
+A uses C and doesn't depend on implementation details(B) anymore.